jeeliz/jeelizFaceFilter/README.md

 ```
 <canvas width="600" height="600" id='jeeFaceFilterCanvas'></canvas>
 ```
-This canvas will be used by WebGL both for the computation and the display of the video.
-When your page is loaded or when you want to enable the glance tracking feature you should launch this function :
+This canvas will be used by WebGL both for the computation and the 3D rendering.
+When your page is loaded you should launch this function :
 ```
 JEEFACEFILTERAPI.init({
     canvasId: 'jeeFaceFilterCanvas',